Emma Watson Is Now Being Drawn Into Allison Mack's Sex Cult Headlines

 This story was originally posted on April 24.

-In a surprising turn of events, Emma Watson's name is now being dragged into a very dark conversation revolving around the NXIVM organization and the allegations around it.
+In a surprising turn of events, Emma Watson's name is now being dragged into a very dark conversation revolving around the NXIVM organisation and the allegations around it.

 Allison Mack, a former actress who gained popularity from her role on Smallville, has been making headlines for her involvement in the inner circle of the "sex cult" NXIVM (pronounced 'nexium'), and now Watson is tangentially involved.